alpha-yadav/DSA/readme.md

 Remember to replace `some_node1` and `some_node2` with actual nodes in your tree when you use the example code.
 You'll need to build your tree structure appropriately before running these examples.

+#  Graph
+Please provide me with the data or equation that you want me to graph.
+I need information like:

+* **Equation:**  e.g., y = 2x + 1,  y = x²,  sin(x)
+* **Data points:**  e.g., (1, 2), (3, 5), (7, 9)  (list of x, y coordinates)
+* **Type of graph:**  (e.g., line graph, scatter plot, bar chart, pie chart)  If not specified, I'll make a reasonable assumption.

+Once you give me this information, I can help you graph it.
+I can't create visual graphs directly, but I can describe the graph or give you the coordinates to plot yourself.